 The discretionary review process can act as a constraint to housing development and increase the overall cost housing.
-To facilitate non-discretionary permitting, the City will adopt Objective Design Standards for mixed-use and multifamily developments.
-These standards will that involve no personal or subjective judgement by a public official and are will be uniformly verifiable by reference to external criteria available to the public.
+To facilitate non-discretionary permitting, the City will adopt Objective Design Standards that involve no personal or subjective judgement by a public official and are uniformly verifiable by reference to external criteria available to the public.